 Flea bites are itchy, but for a pet that has a flea allergy, flea bites will make them especially miserable.
 Look for itchy spots, bumps, and hair loss around the base of the tail to determine if your pet has a flea allergy.
 Animals with flea allergies are likely to chew on their itchy areas, which can lead to infections.
 Pets with flea allergies will need to be on strict flea control and might even need to be treated with antibiotics and antihistamines or steroids to make them comfortable.

 Anemia is caused by the loss of red blood cells.
-This can happen in the case of infections, certain diseases, and from a flea infestation.
-Severe anemia is life threatening!
+This can happen in the case of infections, certain diseases, and flea infestation.
+Severe anemia is life-threatening!
 Signs include tiredness, difficulty exercising, low appetite, and pale gums.
 Puppies and kittens are especially at risk of anemia due to persistent blood loss from fleas.

 While fleas are definitely a nuisance for your furry friends, they can cause issues for you, too:

 Just like flea bites will make your cat or dog itch, they’re itchy to humans, too.
 Most commonly fleas bite around the ankles and calves and their bites are tremendously itchy.

 Ever heard of Cat Scratch Fever?
 You might not have known that it can be spread by fleas!
 Bartonellosis, or Cat Scratch Fever, can be spread between animals and humans, and cats get it by coming into contact with flea feces while grooming.
 While Cat Scratch Fever is usually mild and typically only really affects people under age 21, it can pose a risk for those whose health is already compromised.
 Symptoms include swelling at the infection site, swollen lymph nodes, fever, fatigue, and muscle pain.